+Application Engineer Support Services are integral and fundamental to the customer's ability to derive its intended benefit from the IP.
 Besides Application Engineer Support Services, support and maintenance services also consist of a stand-ready obligation to provide technical support and software updates over the support term.
-Generally, the first-year of technical support and software updates are bundled with and into the license fee with a customer option to renew additional years of support throughout the license term.
+Generally, the first year of technical support and software updates are bundled with and into the license fee with a customer option to renew additional years of support throughout the license term.
 However, the Company continues to provide technical support and software updates throughout the license term even if the customer does not renew these services in subsequent years, making the license term and support and maintenance term co-terminus.

 Considering the nature of the combined license and assisting the Company's customers in applying its IP technology in its customers' development environment and the relative significance thereof, the Company has concluded that its promise to provide an Interconnect Solutions IP license is not distinct from its obligation to provide the Application Engineer Support Services and benefits of the RTL.
-The Interconnect Solutions IP, RTL, and the Application Engineering Support Services serve to fulfill its commitment to the customer, as they represent inputs to a single, combined performance obligation that commences upon the later of the arrangement effective date or transfer of the software license.
-The design license and the regular two-way interaction between the design license tool, RTL, and the Application Engineering Support Services give the customer the intended benefit from the arrangement, which is the ability to commercialize their design.
-Customers cannot benefit from the design license on its own or together with other readily available resources as no other RTL or Application Engineer Support Services providers exist in the marketplace that a customer could use with the design license.
-Consequently, the RTL and Application Engineer Support Services cannot be used on their own or together with any other design license as the Company does not allow the use of the RTL or provide Application Engineer Support Services separately from the design license.
+Customers cannot benefit from the design license on its own; the Interconnect Solutions IP, RTL, and the Application Engineering Support Services serve to fulfill its commitment to the customer, as they represent inputs to a single, combined performance obligation that commences upon the later of the arrangement effective date or transfer of the software license.
 Further, although technical support and software updates is a distinct performance obligation, it is accounted for as if it were part of a single performance obligation that includes the licenses, RTL and Application Engineer Support Services because the technical support and updates are provided in practice for the same period of time and have the same time-based pattern of transfer to the customer as the combined design license, RTL, and Application Engineer Support Services.
-Therefore, revenue from Interconnect Solutions IP licensing arrangements is recognized over the design term ratably.
+Therefore, revenue from Interconnect Solutions IP licensing arrangements is recognized ratably over the design term.

 Revenues that are derived from the sale of a licensee's products that incorporate the Company's IP are classified as royalty revenues.
-Royalty revenues are recognized during the quarter in which the sale of the product incorporating the Company's IP occurs, and are included in variable royalties and other in the consolidated statements of loss.
+Royalty revenues are recognized during the quarter in which the sale of the product incorporating the Company's IP occurs and are included in variable royalties and other in the consolidated statements of operations.
 Royalties are calculated either as a percentage of the revenues received by a licensee's sale of products incorporating the Company's IP or on a per unit basis, as specified in the agreements with the licensees.
-For a majority of the Company's royalty revenues, it receives the actual sales data from its customers after the quarter ends and accounts for it as unbilled receivables.
+For the majority of the Company's royalty revenues, it receives the actual sales data from its customers after the quarter ends and accounts for it as unbilled receivables.
 In such instances, the Company recognizes royalty revenues based on its estimation of the customer's sales during the quarter.